arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/delete_remove_document.md

 is returned if we fail to lock the document key due to some concurrent operation that is operating on the same document.
 This also also referred to as a write-write conflict.
-The response body contains an error document in this case the errorNum set to 1200 (`ERROR_ARANGO_CONFLICT`).
+The response body contains an error document in this case with the errorNum set to 1200 (`ERROR_ARANGO_CONFLICT`).

 @RESTRETURNCODE{412}